 4. Conclusion

-The arid and cold region of Ladakh, despite the extreme climatic and geographical conditions, contains a very rich pool of medicinal plant diversity that forms the basis of traditional healthcare of the indigenous populations of the region especially the Amchis system of medicine.
+The arid and cold region of Ladakh, despite the extreme climatic and geographical conditions, contains a very rich pool of medicinal plant diversity that forms the basis of the traditional healthcare of the indigenous populations of the region, especially the Amchis system of medicine.
 Having hundreds of known species of plants (some of which are endemics and show great therapeutic promise), the area is an important area in ethnobotanical studies and biodiversity protection.
-This paper has not only provided the cultural and medicinal significance of these plants but has also shown how they are threatened by the anthropogenic forces of uncontrolled harvesting, damage of habitats, infrastructural development and climate change.
+This paper has not only provided the cultural and medicinal significance of these plants but has also shown how they are threatened by the anthropogenic forces of uncontrolled harvesting, damage to habitats, infrastructural development, and climate change.
 The alarming decline in species frequency and the risk of extinction faced by several high-value medicinal plants necessitate immediate attention.
 While institutions such as DIHAR have initiated promising steps towards conservation and value addition, widespread community unawareness and lack of coordinated policy interventions remain major impediments.
 Additionally, the viability of Ladakh's indigenous medical systems is under jeopardy due to the decline of traditional knowledge, especially among younger generations.
 Effective conservation must thus be multifaceted, integrating scientific research, traditional ecological knowledge, community participation, and policy support.
 Emphasis should also be placed on sustainable cultivation, “in situ and ex-situ” conservation strategies, and promotion of herbal product development tailored to both local and global markets.
 By doing so, not only can the region’s biological heritage be preserved, but it can also become a source of economic empowerment and resilience for Ladakh’s communities.

 AcknowledgEments

-Author(s) would like to extend their heartfelt thanks to all the researchers and scholars whose significant contributions have been referenced and consulted in this review paper.
+The authors would like to extend their heartfelt thanks to all the researchers and scholars whose significant contributions have been referenced and consulted in this review paper.
 Their work has played a crucial role in enhancing the comprehension of the topic.

 The author(s) also express appreciation to their institution, SAS&T; University of Ladakh/ KVKs for offering the essential resources and academic setting required to complete this work.
 Special acknowledgment is given to colleagues and mentors for their guidance, support, and valuable suggestions throughout the development of this manuscript